erkkiholttinen/APA-7th-Edition-FI/README.md

 ## Disclaimer

-(same as Mike's) I am only providing this file and the necessary location for it for education purposes.
+(same as Mike's and Brian's) I am only providing this file and the necessary location for it for education purposes.
 If any installations of MS Office are corrupted as a result of using this file, I am not responsible to address or repair any issues.